Drennan98/Hangman/README.md

 The word bank for the game features words which relate to this course and world of programming.

 At the time of development I was still pretty new to Python so this project was pretty challenging at times.
-But, having said that I really enjoyed it.
+But I definitely found it alot easier to handle than JavaScript.
 I started off putting together the pieces that I was comfortable with.
 The word bank contains words which are relative to programming which is a little hint for potential players!

 # Technologies Ued